+'''

 VBoxHeadless --startvm <uuid|name>

+'''

-This way of starting the VM has the advantage that you can see more detailed error messages, especially for early failures before the VM execution is started.
+This way of starting the VM is preferred because you can see more detailed error messages, especially for early failures before the VM execution is started.
 If you have trouble with VBoxManage startvm, it can help greatly to start VBoxHeadless directly to diagnose the problem cause.

-Note that when you use VBoxHeadless to start a VM, since the headless server has no other means of output, the built-in RDP server will always be enabled, regardless of whether you have enabled the VRDP server in the VM's settings.
+Note that when you use VBoxHeadless to start a VM, since the headless server has no other means of output, the VRDP server will always be enabled, regardless of whether you had enabled the VRDP server in the VM's settings.
 If this is undesirable (for example because you want to access the VM via ssh only), start the VM like this:

+'''

-VBoxHeadless --startvm <uuid|name> --vrdp=off
+VBoxHeadless --startvm <uuid|name> --vrde=off

+'''

-To have the VRDP server use the setting from the VM configuration, as the other front-ends would, use this:
+To have the VRDP server enabled depending on the VM configuration, as the other front-ends would, use this:

+'''

-VBoxHeadless --startvm <uuid|name> --vrdp=config
+VBoxHeadless --startvm <uuid|name> --vrde=config

+'''